shaik-mahaboobbasha/Powerapps-Login-And-Registration-Screen/README.md

 `ColorFade( RGBA(22, 255, 89, 1), 90%)`

+**Step 2**

-2. Add a **horizontal container** to the home screen and set its properties to the values below.
+Add a **horizontal container** to the home screen and set its properties to the values below.
 This container should cover the entire width and height of the screen.

 * **Justify:** `Center`
 * **Align:** `Center`